-A total of 4,832 metres of drilling was completed in 20 drill holes over two phases of drilling on the San Luis vein system and adjacent targets.
+Since acquisition, the Company has completed a total of 4,832 metres of drilling in 20 drill holes in two states on the San Luis vein system and adjacent targets.
 Seventeen drill holes had tested an 800 metre strike length of the main San Luis vein structure and to depths of up to 500 metres.
 Additional drill holes tested the Cerrito de la Cruz vein system and two adjacent geophysical anomalies.
+Higher grade results include an 8.0 metre interval of 1.05 g/t Au and 0.49% Cu within a 30 metre interval grading 0.39 g/t Au and 0.17% Cu.
+The system remains open along strike and down dip.